oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 Alternatively, use ``std::vector`` with a USM allocator.
 Note: The ability to appropriately detect USM allocated ``std::vector::iterator`` depends on details of the C++ standard library implementation and what information about the allocator is included in the ``std::vector::iterator`` type definition.
-If usm_allocators are not supported with your C++ standard library, they will still function as inputs to oneDPL, but they will be treated as if they were host-side ``std::vector::iterator`` as described in the section below.
+If USM allocated vector iterators are not detectable with your C++ standard library, they will still function as inputs to oneDPL, but they will be treated as if they were host-side ``std::vector::iterator`` as described in the section below.

 For example: